For parents and carers

 • Seeming to lack of energy when awake (doesn’t want to do very much)

-Babies and toddlers can have mental health difficulties just like you and me.
+Infants can have mental health difficulties just like you and me.
 They can be angry and cross, for lots of reasons.
 They learn about emotions, and how to manage them, from watching and grown ups that are important to them.
-So if their mum or dad gets angry, and has difficulties managing anger, the baby or toddler may have difficulties too.
-But treating mum or dad’s difficulties with anger doesn’t automatically fix the child’s feelings of being angry.
+So if their mum or dad gets angry, and has difficulties managing anger, the infant may have difficulties too.
+But treating mum or dad’s difficulties with anger doesn’t automatically fix the infant’s feelings of being angry.
 She or he may need their own help.

-For babies and toddlers, anger can be shown in lots of ways, mostly through their actions and behaviours.
+For infants, anger can be shown in lots of ways, mostly through their actions and behaviours.
 You might notice they are:

 • Crying, seeming really unhappy (distressed), restless, grumpy, or cranky (irritable)